Bossmk23/Advanced_Maths_AI/stochastic_gradient_descent_scratch.md

 RMSprop (Root Mean Square Propagation) is an optimization algorithm commonly used for training machine learning models, particularly deep neural networks.
 It improves the learning process by dynamically adjusting the learning rate for each parameter based on recent gradient magnitudes.
 Unlike basic methods like SGD, which use a fixed step size, RMSprop adapts the step size during training, allowing for more efficient and stable convergence.
 This helps avoid issues such as overshooting the minimum or slowing down unnecessarily.
 RMSprop is especially effective in handling non-stationary or noisy data and performs well in models like recurrent neural networks (RNNs).

+### Working of RMSprop (THEORY)

+- **Starts like SGD:** RMSprop also uses gradients to update model parameters and tries to minimize the loss — just like SGD.
+- **Tracks Past Gradients:** But instead of blindly using the current gradient, RMSprop keeps a moving average of the squared gradients for each parameter.
+- **Slows Down Big Updates:** If a parameter’s gradient has been large for a while, RMSprop reduces the learning rate for that parameter — so it doesn’t overshoot.
+- **Speeds Up Small Updates:** If a parameter’s gradient is small, it increases the learning rate slightly — helping it to keep learning and not get stuck.
+- **Adapts Learning Rate Individually:** Unlike SGD which uses the same learning rate for all parameters, RMSprop adapts the learning rate individually for each one — making training more stable.
+- **Faster & Smoother Convergence:** This technique leads to faster and more reliable training, especially when dealing with complex models like RNNs or data with noisy gradients.

 ### Advantages of RMSprop

 Some advantages of using RMSprop optimization technique are: